This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Ask a Skin Care Biologist

-Ask a Skin Care Biologist is a weekly Bioluminescence post where OUMERE's CEO and CSO, Wendy Ouriel, M.S., answers your skin care questions.
-Wendy is a cellular biologist with expertise in cellular aging, extracellular matrix biology and the biology of skin care.
+Ask a Skin Care Biologist is a weekly Mask of Vanity feature where OUMERE’s CEO & CSO, Wendy Ouriel, M.S.—a cellular biologist specializing in cellular aging, extracellular matrix biology, and the biology of skin care—answers your questions.

 Question: Can anything be done about large pores?